ankitsingh1421/code-offenders/README.md

 │   └── tsconfig.json          # TypeScript settings
 │
 └── docker/                    # (optional) Docker-compose configs

-- The code structure if pretty simple.
-The code is completely modularized and is highly customizable
-- To add a new feature:
-  -  Make a new file in features folder, write the feature's function you want to include
-  - Add the function's definition to __init__.py
-  - Add the voice commands through which you want to invoke the function

 ## License
 This project is licensed under  2025 Code Offenderd